Try, Catch and Finally in Java

 Java Expection Class Hierarchy

 • In Java, all exception classes extend the class Throwable.
-The Error and Exception are the two subclasses of Throwable class.
+The Error and Exception are the two subclasses of the Throwable class.

 Java try-with-resources Statement